SystemsApproach/private5g/software.rst

 complex configurations.
 The goal of OnRamp is to prescribe a (mostly) linear sequence of steps a new user can follow to bring up an operational system that runs 24/7 and support live 5G workloads.
-Aether OnRamp is still a work-in-progress, but anyone interested in participating in that effort is encouraged to join the discussion on Slack in the `ONF Community Workspace
+Aether OnRamp is still a work in progress, but anyone interested in participating in that effort is encouraged to join the discussion on Slack in the `ONF Community Workspace
 <https://onf-community.slack.com/>`__.
 A TODO list can be found